OKOlala/helloworld/README.md

-## This example is to push the project from PC to the repositories.
+## This example is to push the project from PC to the repository.